gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 grace, rather than by human power.
 Cassiodorus says, "A people in arms, without the Lord, is unarmed;" and Seneca, "It is not the number of the people, but the valour of a few, which secures the victory."

-## Chapter XXVIII: Of the emperor Frederick.
+## Chapter XXVIII: Of the emperor Frederick

 Of the four just mentioned, the emperor Frederick, although he was the last of the Cisalpine princes who took the cross, yet, with commendable expedition, he was the first in the execution of the